Oesophageal cancer is the 14th most common cancer in the UK, accounting for 2% of all new cancer cases (2016).[1-4]

+In females in the UK it is the 16th most common cancer (2% of all new female cancer cases).
 In males in the UK, oesophageal cancer is the 9th most common cancer (3% of all new male cancer cases).
-In females in the UK it is the 15th most common cancer (2% of all new female cancer cases).

-68% of oesophageal cancer cases in the UK are in males, and 32% are in females.
+31% of oesophageal cancer cases in the UK are in females, and 69% are in males.

 For oesophageal cancer, like most cancer types, differences between countries largely reflect risk factor prevalence in years past.

-- Data were provided by the Office for National Statistics on request, July 2017.
-Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases.
+- Data were provided by the National Cancer Registration and Analysis Service (part of Public Health England), on request through the Office for Data Release, August 2018.
+Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases

 About this data